 EML 3234.
 Materials Science and Engineering (3).
-Prerequisite: CHM 1045.
+Prerequisite: CHM 1045 and PHY 2048C.
+Corequisite: EML 3004.
 This course includes concepts of materials science and their relevance to engineering design.
 Recent advances in engineering materials science.

 EML 3811.
 Mechatronics I (2).
 Prerequisites MAC 2312 and PHY 2049.
 This course is an introduction to Mechatronics through lab experience of interfacing mechanical and electrical systems.
 Focus is on embedded controllers (Motorola HCS12) and their programming, power and interfacing, electronics, actuators, sensors, and integration of these components to create a complete functional mechatronic system.
 Instruction and practical exercises are in: microcontroller programming; interfacing microcomputers with sensors and actuators; hybrid (analog/digital) design; digital logic and analog circuitry; data acquisition and control; microcomputer architecture, assembly language programming; signal conditioning, filters, analog-to-digital and digital-to-analog conversion.

 EML 4161.
 Cryogenics (3).
-Prerequisites: EML 3015C, EML 3106, and EML 3234.
+Prerequisites: EML 3015C, EML 3106C, and EML 3234.
+Miscellaneous requirement: EML 4512 and PHY 3101 are recommended.
 This course focuses on the fundamental aspects of cryogenic system engineering: properties of materials and fluids at low temperatures; cryogenic heat transfer and fluid dynamics; low temperature refrigeration and system engineering.

 EML 4288.
 Vehicle Design (3).
 Prerequisites: EML 3014C and EML 3018C.
 This introductory course in vehicle design emphasizes vehicle dynamics.
 Content covers the primary performance related features of vehicle design (suspension, steering, chassis, and tires).
 Using the latest industry-standard software, the course examines various design parameters that influence vehicle performance and handling.

 EML 4304L.
-Thermal-Fluids Laboratory (3).
+Experiments in Thermal and Fluid Sciences (3).
 Prerequisites: EML 3012C and EML 3015C.
 Corequisite: EML 3016C.
 This engineering laboratory explores measurements in fluid and thermal applications, including basic concepts for design of experiments, measurement devices, and their performance characteristics; measurement of fluid and thermal properties, pressure, velocity, and temperature; calibration procedures; experiments in fluid flow and heat transfer; design of engineering experimental systems; laboratory work, report writing.

 EML 4312.
 Design and Analysis of Control Systems (3).
 Prerequisite: EML 3014C.
 This course focuses on mathematical modeling of continuous physical systems.
 Frequency and time domain analysis and design of control systems.
 State variable representations of physical systems.